Tomjohnsonellis/Learning-Log/January/README.md

 ##### 12/01/2023
 The udemy course recommends making sure that you are familiar with the basics of python, pandas, and financial information - it also provides 3 appendices with plenty of exercises and information to make sure you are up to speed on everything you need to know.
 There is a large overlap currently with this and the "python crash course" book I have, so I'm currently finding the the subject a bit tedious, but it is important for me to slog through it so that I don't suddenly become overwhelmed later due to missing out a key topic somewhere!

+##### 13/01/2023
+Today I dug out an old laptop and installed Arch Linux onto it, the install process is pretty simple nowadays, type "archinstall" into a terminal and follow the instructions!
+I actually had more trouble getting the laptop to boot from a USB stick, it had be plugged into one specific port to be found at bootup.
+I went with the "awesome" window manager, it seems nice.
+I've also installed my password manager and github terminal applications, have cloned my repo and writting this learning log entry all from terminal!
+If you are reading this text, it means I managed to push a commit as well :-)